 Meet the CAKE Board

-Erin Flynn, President Elect
+Erin Flynn, President

 Erin Flynn is excited to serve on the CAKE board - to support this joyful community of music educators and its enthusiastic commitment to inquiry, reflection and growth in the field of music education.
 Erin is a K-3 general music teacher in North Chicago, District 187.
 Erin is especially inspired by CAKE’s commitment to equity in the music classroom and its rigorous expectation that educators truly understand the history and origin of folk repertoire and the deep memory held within a folk tune.
 Erin graduated in theater arts from Northwestern University and holds a masters degree in early childhood education from Chestnut Hill College in Philadelphia.
 Erin completed three levels of Kodaly certification at DePaul University School of Music.
 She loves singing, playing piano, writing children’s songs about music in nature, mothering, playing fiddle, and teaching fiddle to young children.